Kennethsim2000/LiveChatApp/README.md

 #### Clicking Help Request: `handleHelpRequestClicked`

+- Leave any previous channel it was connected to.
-- Establish connection to AgoraRTM channel.
+- Establish connection to AgoraRTM channel(HelpRequestId).
 - Listen on channel for incoming messages.
+- Upon receiving an incoming Message, it will update its local state.

 #### Sending Message: `handleSendMessage`

+- Execute Post Request of message to database.
 - Sends a message via the channel.
-- Execute Post Request of message to database.

 ## **Database**